-Impacted wisdom teeth may contribute to crowding of your teeth.
-This is most noticeable with the front teeth, primarily the lower front teeth and is most commonly seen after a patient has had braces.
+Impacted wisdom teeth may contribute to the crowding of your teeth.
+This is most noticeable with the front teeth, primarily the lower front teeth, and is most commonly seen after a patient has had braces.
 There are a number of factors that cause teeth to crowd after braces or in early adulthood.
 Retained, impacted wisdom teeth may be a contributing factor.

 Damage to Adjacent Teeth:

 If there is inadequate room to clean around the wisdom tooth, the tooth directly in front, the second molar, can be adversely affected resulting in gum disease, bone loss around the tooth, and/or decay.